Mrcomputer1/ScratchXto3/README.md

 `--id`: Change the ID of the extension (can only convert one extension at a time)

 `--no-wizard`: Disables the wizard allowing only command line arguments.

+`--menu-icon`: Change the menu icon for all converted extensions

 `--help`: Displays help message